 Involuntary Termination.
 If the Participant's termination results from an involuntary termination by the Company for reasons other than Cause, unvested PSUs held for at least one year as of the Termination Date will receive pro-rata vesting treatment, subject to the Participant providing the Company with a release of claims against the Company in a form and manner satisfactory to the Company.
 The pro-rata vesting of a PSU Award held for at least one year will be based on the number of months worked during the vesting period, including partial months, relative to the full vesting period.
-The pro-rata PSUs will remain outstanding and eligible to vest per the terms of the Award.
-PSUs not deemed eligible to vest under this pro-rata vesting formula will be forfeited as of the Termination Date.
+The pro-rata vesting formula will be forfeited as of the Termination Date.
 Absences from employment because of notice periods, garden leaves, or similar paid leaves associated with a Termination of Service will not be recognized as service in determining the pro-rata vesting percentage.